compoundpartners/js-articles/docs/introduction.rst

 Aldryn Boilerplate support
 --------------------------

-Aldryn News & Blog supports `Aldryn Boilerplates
+JumpSuite Articles supports `Aldryn Boilerplates
 <https://github.com/aldryn/aldryn-boilerplates/>`_, and has a set of templates that work with the
 `Bootstrap 3 boilerplate
 <http://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/index.html>`_.